AustinWise/austinwise.github.com/input/posts/2025-07-01-source-generator.md

 right for the initial generation helped refine the design of this code generator.

 Once I had the initial code base, I used a mix of traditional programming and prompting to add more features and polish the codebase.
-Adding a failing unit test and having Gemini fixed it worked well.
-Other types of refactoring were more amenable to traditional refactoring tools.
-For example, removing a parameter from method is something that Visual Studio can do with 100% accuracy, while an LLM is only probabilistically going to find all the references.

 This process also highlights the continued importance of traditional software development tools.
 The determinism and accuracy of tools like compilers and unit tests provide useful context to guide the LLM's output and keep its proclivity to generate plausible but incorrect code in check.

+I'm not sure what to feel about the future of programming with these tools.
+Sometimes I feel sad that Gemini is having all the fun writing code.
+Other times its pretty cool to have it do a tedious refactoring while I'm cooking dinner.
+I'm also not sure how well this approach scales to maintaining a larger existing codebase, as everything in this project was quite small and self-contained.
+The entire code base fits in the context window.

+Whatever the future holds, I think the tool is useful even in its current form and I will be trying it out with other projects.

 ## Footnotes

-[^1]: I stuck this at the end, because this is a pet peeve of mine that is not wholly germane to this post.
-      [Vibe Coding](https://en.wikipedia.org/wiki/Vibe_coding) is a way of using AI agent tools where the human author surrenders their agency to the agent and lets it do whatever it wants.
+[^1]: [Vibe Coding](https://en.wikipedia.org/wiki/Vibe_coding) is a way of using AI coding agent tools where
+      the human author completely surrenders their agency to the agent and lets it do whatever it wants.
       It is might be fun, but it's not software engineering.